-In Key Stage 3, pupils follow the Exploring Science scheme of learning, which lends into the key stage 4 GCSE courses.
+In Key Stage 3, pupils follow the Exploring Science scheme of learning, which leads into the key stage 4 GCSE courses.

-In Key Stage 4, pupls study Edexcel Combined Science which covers all three science disiplines and awards two GCSE grades.
-There is also an option for furthur study of the separate Science at GCSE, where pupils would be awarded 3 GCSEs, one for Biology, Chemistry and Physics.
+In Key Stage 4, pupils study Edexcel Combined Science which covers all three science disciplines and awards two GCSE grades.
+There is also an option for further study of the separate Science at GCSE, where pupils would be awarded 3 GCSEs: Biology, Chemistry and Physics.